PrefectHQ/prefect/docs/concepts/deployments.md

 ## Running deployments

 If you specify a schedule for a deployment, the deployment will execute its flow automatically on that schedule as long as a Prefect Orion API server and agent is running.
-Prefect Cloud can create scheduled flow runs automatically as long as an agent is configured to pick up flow runs for the deployment.
+Prefect Cloud created scheduled flow runs automatically, and they will run on schedule if an agent is configured to pick up flow runs for the deployment.

 In the [Prefect UI](/ui/deployments/), you can click the **Run** button next to any deployment to execute an ad hoc flow run for that deployment.